 A symposium usually has a Chair (often the symposium submitter), and a discussant.
 The discussant’s role is to read the papers and use their expertise to explore how they advance and further the topic of the symposium.
 It is up to the symposium proposer to provide the names of the Chair and discussant, but the process of attaching abstracts can differ.

-Oxford Abstracts Symposia bolt-on has been created to manage different ways of controlling who can submit a symposium and who can attach abstracts to symposia but roughly, these fit into three types of permission - Public, Private and Admin only.
+Oxford Abstracts Symposia bolt-on has been created, as part of our conference and abstract management software, to manage different ways of controlling who can submit a symposium and who can attach abstracts to symposia but roughly, these fit into three types of permission - Public, Private and Admin only.

 Public - can be created by anyone, abstracts submitted by anyone.